hashicorp/packer/website/source/docs/builders/azure.html.md

 Azure uses a combination of OAuth and Active Directory to authorize requests to the ARM API.
 Learn how to [authorize access to ARM](/docs/builders/azure-setup.html).

 The documentation below references command output from the [Azure CLI](https://azure.microsoft.com/en-us/documentation/articles/xplat-cli-install/).

--> At this time packer supports building Linux virtual machines in Azure.
-Support for building Windows VMs is in progress and will be added in an upcoming release.

 ## Configuration Reference